tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

-TODO Note on "don't cite this URL and then include reference information for the conference proceedings / journal this paper was also published in.
-If referencing the Crypto ePrint Archive, use the above template."
+TODO Note on “don’t cite this URL and then include reference information for the conference proceedings / journal this paper was also published in.
+If referencing the Crypto ePrint Archive, use the above template.”

 ### arXiv Papers